Most kids have been told by their adults not to say or repeat offensive words that they may have read or heard someone else say.

 Sadly, many kids who have been the target of threats or offensive language in the real world or online – including in social media or gaming – don’t even consider speaking up to their adults to get help.
 Many factors, like fear of retaliation, might stop a kid from talking to adults to get help.
-One of those many factors can be that they have internalized a message they’ve heard so often from so many adults: “We don’t say those words here.”
+One of those many factors can be that they have internalized a message about offensive words that they’ve heard so often from so many adults: “We don’t say those words here.”

 In this article, we’re taking a closer look at this specific obstacle to consider how adults can uphold strong boundaries about respectful language without accidentally closing the door to important adult/child communication about safety problems.